d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/vision-transformer.md

 when training larger models on larger datasets, vision Transformers outperform ResNets by a significant margin.
-Similar to the landscape of network architecture design in natural language processing, Transformers also became a game-changer in computer vision.
+Similar to the landscape of network architecture design in natural language processing, Transformers have also become a game-changer in computer vision.

 ```{.python .input}
 %%tab pytorch